chakeega/glue_config_rules_and_remediation/README.md

 ## Drawbacks
 - Enforcing Glue Connection SSL will only apply to JDBC or MongoDb connections

+# Demo Requirements
+* Glue Job without a security configuration or one without S3 or CloudWatch encryption
+* Glue Crawler without a security configuration or one without S3 or CloudWatch encryption
+* Glue Connection to JDBC/MongoDb without SSL enforced
+* Unencrypted Passwords or Metadata for Glue Data Catalog

 # CLI Commands to Create Templates
 **Job Security Config Check**